The Identification Problem for Linear Rational Expectations Models: Introduction

-The present work builds on recent results by \cite{onatski}, \cite{andersonetal2012}, \cite{andersonetal}, and \cite{ls} to explain why identification failure occurs in LREMs, provide a characterization of observational equivalence, and provide analytical diagnostic tests of identification that extend classical results for vector autoregressive moving average (VARMA) models.
-The key idea is that the mapping from parameters to observables of LREMs involves an initial Wiener-Hopf factorization but is otherwise identical to the mapping for VARMA.
+The present work builds on recent results by \cite{onatski}, \cite{andersonetal2012}, \cite{andersonetal}, and \cite{linsys,spectral} to explain why identification failure occurs in LREMs under very weak assumptions (existence, uniqueness, and invertibility), provide a characterization of observational equivalence, and provide analytical diagnostic tests of identification that extend classical results for vector autoregressive moving average (VARMA) models.
+The key idea is that the mapping from parameters to spectral densities of LREMs involves an initial Wiener-Hopf factorization but is otherwise identical to the mapping for VARMA.
 Once this is recognized, the theory proceeds almost exactly analogously to the classical theory.

-LREMs are subject to identification failure for some of the same reasons that simultaneous equations models and VARMA are.
+LREMs are subject to identification failure for some of the same reasons that simultaneous equations models and VARMA models are.
 This is to be expected since the class of LREMs nests the aforementioned classes of models.
-However, there is a new source of identification failure that afflicts only LREMs and that has to do with the endogeneity of expectations.
-The fact that expectations in LREMs are functions of other endogenous variables necessitates more restrictions than might be called for in a classical model.
-Said differently, \emph{forward dependence is not identified}.
+However, there is a new source of identification failure that afflicts only LREMs.
+Expectations in LREMs are endogenous.
+This necessitates more restrictions than might otherwise be called for in classical models.
+The core of the identification problem of LREMs is therefore that forward dependence is not identified without imposing additional restrictions.
 This result has been known to many authors in the literature, although it receives its most general treatment in this paper.

-Our characterization of observational equivalence extends well-known results in the VARMA literature.
-We find that every class of observationally equivalent models sits inside a particular subspace of the parameter space, the dimension of which then gives the number of restrictions necessary for identification.
-This number is determined for both specific and generic points in the parameter space.